LauraRuis/VAST2017/PROCESS.md

 - Made tsv files

 # Day 7
 Discussed all three of our alpha versions that should be finished by friday.
 Discussed some problems we encountered.
-Decided what we willl try and finish today.
+Decided what we will try and finish today.

+Made two last visualizations: table and line chart.
+Also made some new python scripts for getting aggregated data files.
+Line chart and table functionally work, tomorrow will try to make functions of all visualizations and load them into another html file to show them all on one page.

+**Summary day 7**
+- Made table
+- Made linechart
+- Made some data files